John Rowland (footballer, born 1941)

 John Douglas Rowland (7 April 1941 – November 2020) was an English footballer who was known for his powerful 'hammer shot'.
 A forward, he scored 62 goals in 250 league games in a nine-year career in the Football League.

-He began his career at Nottingham Forest in 1960 before being sold on to Port Vale for £6,000 in August 1962.
+He began his career at Nottingham Forest in 1960 before being sold to Port Vale for £6,000 in August 1962.
 In September 1966, he was sold to Mansfield Town for £6,500.
-Two years later he joined Tranmere Rovers before going into Northern Irish and non-League football with Derry City, South Shields, Linfield and Coleraine.
+Two years later, he joined Tranmere Rovers before going into Northern Irish and non-League football with Derry City, South Shields, Linfield and Coleraine.
 Port Vale announced his death on 20 November 2020.

 Career

 Nottingham Forest

 Rowland played for Ironville Amateurs before joining First Division side Nottingham Forest in 1960.
 He played 26 league games under Andy Beattie in 1960–61 and 1961–62, scoring three goals.
 He also represented England youth level.
 However, he fell out with Beattie after questioning the manager's tactical ability.